 If you need to defer your studies at UTS:INSEARCH you must first speak to staff in the UTS:INSEARCH Student Centre.
-An 'Application to Defer' form must be completed which will need to be approved by the UTS:INSEARCH Student Centre Team Leader.
+If you are an international student, an Application to Defer form must be completed which will need to be approved by the UTS:INSEARCH Student Centre Team Leader.
 Prior to applying to defer your course you must ensure that you have paid any library fines and have returned all library resources to the library.